minkichoe/lambda-mysqldump-to-s3/README.md

 Backup mysqldumps(5.7.x) into S3 using lambda.
-Compressed(using gzip) file size must be less than 512MB(by aws lambda Constraints)
+Compressed(using gzip) file size must be less than 512MB(by aws lambda constraints with /tmp directory)

 1. Add zip files in layers into your aws lambda layers.
 2. Connet the new layers to AWS lambda function.